MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

     simple_grid.add_load_case(points_case)

-Third load case is identical to the second load case with Compounded point loads, but this time defining Compound loads in Local coordinates then setting the local coordinate system of compound load to global of grillage.
+The third load case is identical to the second load case with Compounded point loads, but this time defining Compound loads in Local coordinates then mapping the local coordinate system of the compound load to the global coordinates of the grillage model.

 .. code-block:: python